 What are 'disciplines' and what is 'interdisciplinary study'?Read now ❯Interdisciplinary study: disciples of disciplines?

 This free course, Multidisciplinary study: the values and benefits, explores the advantages of studying more than one subject and will help you to decide if multidisciplinary study is for you.
-Featuring videos with students on the Open University’s ‘Open’ qualifications, you will learn about the unique skills you can gain from studying a multi-subject qualification and how it can benefit your career prospects.Learn more ❯Multidisciplinary study: the value and benefits
+Featuring videos with students on the Open University’s ‘Open’ qualifications, you will learn about the unique skills you can gain from studying a multi-subject qualification and how it can benefit your career prospects.The Open University would really appreciate a few minutes of your time to tell us about yourself and your expectations for the course before you begin, in our optional start-of-course survey.
+Once you complete the course we would also value your feedback and suggestions for future improvement, in our optional end-of-course survey.
+Participation will be completely confidential and we will not pass on your details to others.Learn more ❯Multidisciplinary study: the value and benefits

 The recent UK general election saw many parties pledge to ‘improve’ the environment.
 Vicky Johnson considers progress can be measured by more closely connecting the environment to economics.Listen now ❯Should Economics and the Environment work together?